 a different starting point...

-The stakes are high when we undertake significant change and promise improved results.
-Beyond hard results, opportunity costs and reputations—people's long-term pride, confidence and commitment are also at stake.
+The stakes are high when we promise big change and significantly improved results.
+Beyond hard results and reputations—people's long-term pride, confidence and commitment are also at stake.
+Second chances are incredibly difficult to orchestrate.

 Change efforts typically begin with what questions—